iterate/mikrobloggeriet/cli-quickstart.md

 ## Required dependencies

-Mikrobloggeriet.no has some required dependencies:
+Mikrobloggeriet.no requires some setup:

-1. [Babashka]
+1. [Babashka] must be installed.
-2. [Bbin]
+2. [Bbin] must be set.
-3. Please make sure `EDITOR` is set in your shell.
+3. `EDITOR` must be set in your shell.
    Set `export EDITOR=vim` in your `.zshrc` to use Vim, like the default for `git`.

 [Babashka]: https://babashka.org/